Human Rights and Social Justice

 Shelly Weiner, Holocaust survivor

 Shelly Weiner: I was born in Rovno/Rivne, Poland.
 I was four years old when the Nazis invaded my town.
-Laws forbidding Jews from all kinds of work and school were passed, and our family realized that all Jews would be killed or deported to camps.
-A farm family in a nearby village where my mother’s sister lived hid us for 28 months on top of his barn and in an underground bunker.
-There were four of us: my mother, myself, Raya and her mother.
-In 1949, after the Second World War was over, my family came to the US.
+Laws forbidding Jews from work and school were passed, and our family realized that all Jews would be killed or deported to camps.
+A farmer in a nearby village hid us for 28 months on top of his barn and in an underground bunker.
+There were four of us: my mother, myself, Rachel (Raya) and her mother.
+In 1949, after the Second World War, my family came to the US.
 I grew up in Philadelphia and have been living in Greensboro since 1972.
 Raya and her mother decided to stay in Russia after the war.
 Raya went to school in Ukraine and then moved to St. Petersburg, where she went to college.
 In 1980 she and her mother came to the US and moved to Greensboro.
 We will be talking today on our memories and experiences as young children hidden during the Second World War.
 We will also screen “Return to Rovno/Rivne,” a film that shares our lives.

 |Rebelling as Indians: Indigenous Rights Movements in Today’s Latin America [K-12]